-If you’ve got a growing obsession with yummy Singaporean food, be sure to toss in a visit to the legendary Old Airport Road Food Centre.
+Got a growing obsession with yummy Singaporean food?
+Toss a visit to the legendary Old Airport Road Food Centre into your Singapore itinerary!

-Although a little further afield than many of the other top Singapore hawker centres, this hawker centre is a must for rounding out your appreciation of the varied food scene in Singapore.
+Sure, it’s further afield than other top Singapore hawker centres.
+But this hawker centre is a must for rounding out your appreciation of the food scene in Singapore.

-If you’ve already been acquainted with other food courts in Singapore, you likely won’t be surprised by the wide variety of dishes available at the Old Airport Road Food Centre.
+Already spent time in other food courts in Singapore?
+Then you won’t be surprised by the variety of dishes available at the Old Airport Road Food Centre.

-Truthfully, there aren’t many dishes in the typical Singapore food repertoire you won’t find here!
+Truthfully, there aren’t many dishes in the Singapore food repertoire you won’t find here!

-As you wander through the maze of stalls, you’ll watch local residents filter to their favourites to grab a hearty plate of rojak, satay, bee hoon, or char kway teow at a top food stall.
+Wandering through the maze of stalls, you’ll see locals filter to their favourites.
+Follow their lead and grab a hearty plate of rojak, satay, bee hoon, or char kway teow at a top food stall.

 (And which do you think is more fulfilling?
 Easy answer.)

-- Xin Mei Xiang Zheng Zong Lor Mee (#01-116): Awarded a Michelin Plate and a local People’s Choice food award in 2018, this popular stall serves up a mean lor mee, a dish of thick yellow noodles served in a thick egg & starch gravy.
-It’s full of savoury flavours with a dash of savoury flavours and spice.
+- Xin Mei Xiang Zheng Zong Lor Mee (#01-116): Awarded a Michelin Plate and a local People’s Choice food award in 2018, this popular stall serves up delicious lor mee.
+The dish tosses thick yellow noodles in a thick egg & starch gravy.
+It’s full of savoury flavours with a dash of spice.

-- Whitley Road Big Prawn Noodles (#01-98): Whether you choose the dry or soup versions, the prawn noodle dishes at this famous hawker stall might become one of your new Singaporean food favourites.
-The classic pork rib version is the most palatable for the average Westerner.
+- Whitley Road Big Prawn Noodles (#01-98): Whether you choose the dry or soup versions, doesn’t matter.
+The prawn noodle dishes at this famous hawker stall might become new Singaporean food favourites!
+The classic pork rib version is most palatable for the average Westerner.
 (Unless you love the thought of pork liver or eat on the more adventurous side.)

-- Nam Sing Hokkien Fried Mee (#01-32): Easily one of the most famous stalls here, the signature hokkien mee here—bursting with prawn, squid, eggs, bee hoon, and egg noodles—is a game-changer.
+- Nam Sing Hokkien Fried Mee (#01-32): This noodle joint is one of the most famous stalls here.
+The signature hokkien mee bursts with prawn, squid, eggs, bee hoon, and egg noodles.
+It’s a game-changer!
 Expect a long wait in the queue.

-- Toa Payoh Rojak (#01-108): One of the most popular specialties at Old Airport Road Food Centre is undoubtedly rojak.
-And this is the stall to try it.
-The rojak here is as fresh as it gets, featuring a mix of bean sprouts, spinach, and tofu topped with a sweet & savoury shrimp sauce and crushed peanuts.
+- Toa Payoh Rojak (#01-108): Rojak is one of the specialties at Old Airport Road Food Centre.
+And this is one of the best stalls to try it.
+The rojak here is as fresh as it gets.
+It features a mix of bean sprouts, spinach, and tofu topped with a sweet & savoury shrimp sauce and crushed peanuts.

-- Freshly Made Chee Cheong Fun (#01-155): For its silky texture, chee cheong fun quickly became one of my go-to delights on my trips to Singapore.
-This food stall is the best place to get it here.
-Try the char siew (BBQ pork) version for a dash of flavour that’ll change your appreciation of chee cheong fun forever.
+- Freshly Made Chee Cheong Fun (#01-155): For its silky texture, chee cheong fun became one of my go-to delights on my Singapore trips.
+This hawker stall is a great place to get it here.
+Try the char siew (BBQ pork) version.
+It’s got a dash of flavour that’ll change your appreciation of chee cheong fun forever.

 - Lao Ban Soya Beancurd (#01-127/#01-107): Got a sweet tooth?
 Take this Singapore dessert on for size!
-This popular stall serves up some of the silkiest soya beancurd in Singapore, a perfect cap for your Old Airport Road hawker experience.
+This popular stall serves up some of the silkiest soya beancurd in Singapore.
+It’s the perfect cap to your Old Airport Road hawker experience.

 From Exit A, it’s a quick 5-minute walk.